 There are three points about this retailer that make it a useful setting for examining consumer choice.
 The first is that the website provides recommendations for every product which are non-personalised.
 This is ideal for our analysis as we are able to avoid dealing with a large amount of consumer heterogeneity present in most personalised recommendation systems.
 Second, the only other information provided on each product page, in addition to recommendations, are product attributes (image, price, description, dimensions etc).
-Importantly, the information does not include any signal on the underlying popularity of the product, through reviews or sales-rank or any such instruments.
+Importantly, the information does not include any signal on the underlying popularity of the product through reviews or sales-rank or any such instruments.
 This ensures that users are not choosing products based on their popularity on the web-site as such information is absent.
 Finally, the concept of the web-site is innovative, marrying both content and commerce, enabling it to attract a large volume of customers.
-In brief, it allows us to examine choice across more than 15,000 products and 530 brands, in a setting where consumers are largely fully informed about product and brand attributes and their prices and the focus is simply about choices across products.
+In brief, the site allows us to examine choice across more than 15,000 products and 530 brands, in a setting where consumers are largely fully informed about product and brand attributes including prices and product recommendations are not tailored towards individual customers.